-Swift, Python, JavaScript, Go
+Swift, Python, JavaScript, and Go

-Free version, macOS 15+, Universal binary
+macOS 15+, Universal binary

 Notepad.exe code editor with AI assistant open on macOS